KiaMorelos/10_7_Maps_and_Sets/readme.md

 # Practicing with Map and Sets
-- My brain really struggles with these letter count related excercises for some reason.
+- My brain really struggles with these letter count related exercises for some reason.